 DID YOU KNOW THAT Moana's songs were written by Lin-Manuel Miranda, the famous songwriter of "Hamilton" who just so happens to have attended a Christian university?

-It's amazing how many themes from the Bible's story are found in the Moana movie, albeit, with some different interpretations.
+It's amazing how many themes from the Bible are found in Moana, albeit, with some different interpretations.

 - Moana feels a call to be different, to explore beyond the reef.